framosimaging/framos-nxp-vis-tool/README.md

 ## Using the tool

-If you just want to get the stream and visulization as fast as possible download the application from `./build/display_image` and configuration `./config/config.json` and save it to the platform.
+If you just want to get the stream and visualization as fast as possible download the application from `./build/display_image` and configuration `./config/config.json` and save it to the platform.

 Open the wayland terminal or connect to the board via Terra term or ssh connection and run